We use cookies on this site to enhance your experience.

 Networking with professors is arguably one of the most important aspects of the university experience.
 You’ve likely heard this before, but I’m reiterating it now to give you a sense of the why behind the push for students to network with faculty.

-Think of your professors as founts of both academic and professional knowledge.
+Think of your professors as fountains of both academic and professional knowledge.
 Soak up what they have to offer you.
-Whether you decide to pursue a graduate degree or enter the work force following graduation, you'll benefit from having relationships with your professors.
+Whether you decide to pursue a graduate degree or enter the labour force following graduation, you'll benefit from having cultivated relationships with your professors.
 (Sometimes knowing a professor is the difference between getting your dream job and not.)

 When you have initiative enough to introduce yourself to your professors and make them a part of your academic support network from the get-go, you’re guaranteed to enjoy your classes more.